aim-uofa/AdelaiDet/README.md

 For more models and information, please refer to ABCNet [README.md](configs/BAText/README.md).

-Note that:
-- Inference time for all projects is measured on a NVIDIA 1080Ti with batch size 1.
-- APs are evaluated on COCO2017 val split unless specified.

 ### COCO Instance Segmentation Baselines with [CondInst](https://arxiv.org/abs/2003.05664)

 Name | inf. time | box AP | mask AP | download